Tetrachloroiodic acid

-Tetrachloroiodic acid is an inorganic compound, a polyhalide acid with the formula HICl_{4}.
-In addition to an anhydrous form, an orange crystalline tetrahydrate is known.
+Tetrachloroiodic acid is an inorganic compound with the formula HICl_{4}, which acts the only example of a stable acid derived from a polyhalide.
+An orange crystalline tetrahydrate is known.
+No anhydrous tetrachloroiodic acid is known to exist; rather, it is isolated as hydronium salts of the tetrachloroiodate anion.
 It is unstable in air.

 Synthesis

 Tetrachloroiodic acid may be formed by dissolution of iodine trichloride in concentrated hydrochloric acid: